Battle of Khaybar: Killing of Marhab

 I am the one whose mother named him Haidar (lion), (And am) like a lion of the forest with a terror-striking countenance.
 I give my opponents the measure of sandara in exchange for sa'(goblet) (i. e. return their attack with one that is much more fierce).

 The two soldiers struck at each other, and after the second blow, Ali cleaved through Marhab's helmet, splitting his skull and landing his sword in his opponent's teeth.
 Another narration described, "Ali struck at the head of Mirhab and killed him”.

-The narration related to Muhammad bin Maslama from Ibn Hisham's prophetic biography is below:

-“When the apostle had conquered some of their forts and got possession of some of their property he came to their two forts al-Watih and al-Sulalim, the last to be taken, and the apostle besieged them for some ten night.

-Marhab the Jew came out from their fort carrying his weapons and saying: